unifem/cht-coupler/README.md

 # cht-coupler

-Build a Docker image for OpenFOAM/PyOFM and CalculiX/PyCCX and install them into system directories.
+Build a Docker image for CalculiX and PyCCX and install them into system directories.